-According to the Garrett ranking method, Table 4, reveals that lack of knowledge (ranked 1st), high initial costs (ranked 2nd), and inadequate resources (ranked 3rd) are the major barriers preventing farmers from adopting low-carbon farming.
+According to the Garrett ranking method, Table 4 reveals that lack of knowledge (ranked 1st), high initial costs (ranked 2nd), and inadequate resources (ranked 3rd) are the major barriers preventing farmers from adopting low-carbon farming.
 These barriers were assigned high mean values in the scoring process.
 Recent international studies also report that ineffective incentive mechanisms, uncertainty in carbon pricing, and complex contract designs significantly affect farmers’ participation in carbon farming and carbon credit schemes, indicating that economic and institutional barriers are critical determinants of adoption (Raina et al., 2024)

 The primary barrier, lack of knowledge, points to the need for extensive awareness campaigns, especially focusing on the financial and environmental benefits of low-carbon farming.
 High initial costs, even if offset by long-term benefits, remain a significant challenge, especially for smallholder farmers with limited access to capital (Waman and Patil, 2000).
-A recent perception-based analysis found that lack of continuous training and locally tailored extension services is a major barrier to farmers’ engagement in carbon credit projects, with farmers placing especially high importance on education and awareness building (Mallappa, 2025).
+A recent perception-based analysis found that the lack of continuous training and locally tailored extension services is a major barrier to farmers’ engagement in carbon credit projects, with farmers placing especially high importance on education and awareness building (Mallappa, 2025).
 Therefore, targeted financial support and resource distribution, including low-cost inputs or subsidies, are crucial to overcoming these barriers.
 Recent analysis from the EU shows that limited policy coverage and weak carbon farming policy frameworks can inhibit the adoption of agricultural carbon mitigation practices, suggesting that supportive regulations are a key facilitator of carbon farming adoption (Van Hoof, 2023).

 This survey explored farmers' understanding of carbon farming, the extent of their current engagement in low-carbon practices, and their motivations and barriers for participation.
 Farmers were also queried on their perceptions of climate change, the feasibility of carbon farming as a mitigation strategy and their awareness of colleagues employing such practices.
 The analysis focused on identifying the factors influencing farmers’ willingness to adopt carbon farming and participate in carbon credit schemes.
 Additionally, it examined the barriers to adoption, including economic, technical, and policy-related challenges.
 By integrating these insights, the study aims to provide a holistic understanding of the factors that drive or hinder the transition to sustainable agricultural practices in the region.
 This methodology provides a robust framework for evaluating the potential for carbon farming adoption in Bishnupur, contributing valuable knowledge for policymakers and practitioners in the field of climate-smart agriculture.